Director: Paul Verhoeven

 Stars: Arnold Schwarzenegger, Sharon Stone, Michael Ironside, Ronny Cox, Rachel Ticotin

-Things go wrong when Doug breaks into a full psychotic episode ranting and raving about being double crossed and claiming to already have been to Mars.
-Trouble is the implant wasn’t even installed into Doug’s brain at this point.
-In a panic, Recall knock him out and dump him in a cab.
-It’s fair to say that Doug isn’t having the best of days.
-In fact as the story progresses he realises that his friends aren’t his friends, his wife isn’t really his wife and his life as Douglas Quaid was never real but in fact a memory implant to hide the secrets of Mars and its atmosphere.
-The man behind it all is Vilos Cohaagen (Ronny Cox) who dominates control over Mars selling oxygen to the contained environments within the colonies on the red planet.
+Well, things take a sharp turn when Quaid’s brain goes into a full-blown meltdown.
+He starts raving about double-crosses, even though the implant hasn’t been installed yet.
+Panicked, the Recall team knocks him out and shoves him into a cab.
+Let’s just say that Quaid’s day isn’t going as planned.
+As the story unfolds, he discovers that his friends aren’t his friends, his wife isn’t really his wife, and his life as Douglas Quaid is nothing but a memory implant designed to conceal Mars’s secrets and its hazardous atmosphere.
+The puppet master behind it all is Vilos Cohaagen (Ronny Cox), who rules Mars with an iron fist, selling precious oxygen to the colonies on the red planet.